 Do banks and building societies provide you with an approved list of Chigwell conveyancing solicitors?
 How do you know who is on the Co-operative conveyancing panel?

 Chigwell conveyancing firms themselves provide us confirmation that they are on the Co-operative conveyancing panel as opposed to being supplied with a list from Co-operative directly.

 How does conveyancing in Chigwell differ for newly converted properties?

-Most buyers of new build residence in Chigwell come to us having been asked by the developer to sign contracts and commit to the purchase even before the house is ready to move into.
-This is because builders in Chigwell typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Chigwell approach us having been asked by the developer to exchange contracts and commit to the purchase even before the property is finished.
+This is because builders in Chigwell tend to acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Chigwell or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Chigwell or who has acted in the same development.

 In what way can the Landlord & Tenant Act 1954 affect my commercial offices in Chigwell and how can your lawyers assist?